SSL certificate - yes you need one

 HTTP_.
 Why?
 Because you want your whole site to be running SSL.

 Installing an SSL certificate is a subject specific to your hosting account.
 Work with your hosting company or follow their FAQ documentation to buy and install an SSL certificate in your hosting account.
 Many hosts will provide a free SSL certificate with certain hosting plans.

 Then make sure you can visit your site using your SSL URL without getting server errors.

 And then you can tell Zen Cart to use your new SSL URL.
-See the FAQ below for that part.
+See the defines above, or consult the FAQs below for that part.